hackclub/camp/cohort_4/playbook/activities.md

 - This is when you can start sorting and judging the ideas
   - Group post-it notes into similar concepts or ideas
+- Hackers should chose two or three ideas they are interested in working on.
+- Organizers can help them narrow their final decision down to one idea.
+  - It is important that organizers review project ideas before hackers start working.
+Organizers must make sure the scope of the project is something the hacker can handle in the time they are given.

 ## Feedback Forms